 DAO governance model

-Built using Solana Realms, Orca's governance system is transparent and accessible.
+Orca’s governance structure is open and easy to participate in, having been built on Solana Realms.
 The platform's treasury grows based on trading activity, creating a direct connection between the platform's success and the community's benefits.
 When more people trade on Orca, everyone wins.

 Orca's environmental & social initiatives

-These initiatives hint that Orca isn't just about making money, but about building something sustainable and positive for the broader world.
+These efforts suggest that Orca isn’t solely interested in making money, and is focused on creating a viable, ethical entity that benefits the world as a whole.
 It's refreshing to see a crypto project that thinks beyond just profit margins.

 What is the ORCA token used for?

-The ORCA token isn't just a speculative asset sitting in your wallet looking pretty.
-It's the engine that powers the entire Orca ecosystem, with multiple practical uses that give it real utility.
+Here’s the thing, though: ORCA isn’t just a token you hold in your wallet that looks nice.
+It’s actually the token that fuels the entire Orca ecosystem, multiple practical uses that give it real utility.

 Governance and voting